John F. McCuskey: Legal career

-McCuskey served as West Virginia's Commissioner of Finance and Administration from 1985 to 1988, and later became a partner in the firm of Campbell Woods Bagley in Charleston.
+McCuskey unsuccessfully ran for Attorney General in 1984.
+He served as West Virginia's Commissioner of Finance and Administration from 1985 to 1988, and later became a partner in the firm of Campbell Woods Bagley in Charleston.
 During this time, his trial practice concentrated on product liability and insurance defense.
 McCuskey was appointed by Republican Governor Cecil H. Underwood to fill a vacancy on the state supreme court caused by the retirement of Justice Thomas McHugh on January 12, 1998.
 McCuskey ran for the remainder of the expired term, and during the course of the campaign refused support from a political action committee fund set up by direct marketing mogul Benjamin Suarez, who was feuding with West Virginia Attorney General Darrell McGraw, the brother of McCuskey's opponent.
 On November 3, 1998, McCuskey was defeated by Warren McGraw in the election to fill the remainder of Justice McHugh's term, which expired on December 31, 2004.
 McCuskey served until December 31, 1998.
 During his time on the court, he authored 10 majority opinions and numerous concurrences and dissents.

-After his service on the Supreme Court, McCuskey co-founded Shuman, McCuskey & Slicer, PLLC.
+In 1999, after his service on the Supreme Court, McCuskey co-founded Shuman, McCuskey & Slicer, PLLC.

 Personal

-McCuskey has two children, including his son JB McCuskey who was elected West Virginia State Auditor in 2016.

-And his daughter Liz who is a tenured professor of law at the University of Massachusetts.
-She is a preeminent national scholar in health law.
+McCuskey has two children.
+His son JB McCuskey was elected West Virginia State Auditor in 2016.
+His daughter Liz is a tenured professor of law at the University of Massachusetts and is a preeminent national scholar in health law.